coolpydev/teswiz/README.md

 ## Additional configurations

+### Logging the test logs

+* The log4j.properties file is placed under ./src/test/resources directory
+* The test logs are generated in the directory/file mentioned in the properties file as below log4j.appender.R.File=./${LOG_DIR}/testLogs/JioMeet_E2E_testlog.log
+* LOG_DIR path is defined in the ./configs/config.properties file

 ### Running the tests with Applitools Visual AI

 **To enable Applitools Visual Testing in your test execution, the following additional environment variables need to be